 Write headings in sentence case, rather than capping every word.

 Use a standfirst to tell the user what they need to know straight away.
-On the web, this helps the reader know they’re on the right page.

 In print, a factual standfirst is also useful but there is room for a variety of approaches.

 Break up your copy with descriptive headings.
 This helps readers scan a page and understand the main points you’re making.

 Keep headers short and relate them to the content underneath.